Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Case Studies

-We compared the performance of the InSync statistic against the superparamagnetic clustering (SPC) algorithm proposed in \cite{quiroga2004unsupervised}.
-The method was implemented on recordings with SNR ratio 20, 10, 6.67 and 5.
-To compare the performance, the number of false negative and false positive (inside bracket) are reported in Table ~\ref{table:t4}.
-We notice that the InSync statistic was able to detect spikes in all the cases with a relatively higher sensitivity (lower false negatives) as compared to that of SPC.
-Since the SPC is based on identifying the shape features of spikes followed by clustering, chances are that not all the spikes would belong to a given set of shape features.
-In contrast to SPC, InSync statistic directly utilizes the property of the spikes being a singularity and therefore being retained across multiple levels of rotation components with a very high probability as compared to random fluctuations.
+We compare the performance of the InSync statistic against the superparamagnetic clustering (SPC) algorithm proposed in \cite{quiroga2004unsupervised}, WCUSUM, and PELT for SNR values of 20, 15, 10, and 5 dB.
+For comparison purposes, we use the number of false negatives (FN) as reported in Table ~\ref{table:t4}.
+The corresponding ARL1 values are summarized in Table~\ref{table:t5}.
+We notice that the InSync statistic and WCUSUM are able to detect the spikes in all the cases with a relatively higher sensitivity (lower FN) as compared to SPC and PELT.
+Since SPC is based on identifying the shape features of the spikes followed by clustering, it is highly likely that the shape features of the spikes may not belong to the same cluster.
+In contrast to SPC, InSync statistic enjoys the advantage that spikes are short-lived changes and are retained across multiple levels of rotation components with a very high probability as compared to random signal~fluctuations.

-Apparently, the false positive rate for the InSync statistic increases as the SNR decreases.
-This may be attributed to the fact that ITD components have the tendency to retain random fluctuations in a given signal across multiple decomposition levels---although with a very small probability (see Remark 1)---causing random fluctuations to appear as false positives in the InSync statistic.
-However, compared to sample size ($1.44\times 10^6$), the number of false positives would not influence the overall performance (specificity) of the InSync statistic.
+{We also note that the number of FP for the InSync statistic increases as the SNR decreases for a fixed value of sensitivity.
+This may be attributed to the fact that rotation components tend to retain random fluctuations in a given signal across multiple decomposition levels---although with a very small probability---causing the fluctuations to appear as FP in the InSync statistic. \changeR{In contrast to intrinsic time scale decomposition, wavelet decomposition (used in WCUSUM) provides better temporal localization of high-frequency signal features \cite{frei2007intrinsic} leading to fewer false negatives as compared to InSync.} However, compared to the sample size ($1.44\times 10^6$), the influence of the number of FP on the overall performance (specificity) of the InSync statistic would be negligible.}